3devo/ChildbusBootloader/README.md

 The bootloader needs about 2k of flash.

+To upload the bootloader using avrdude and an usbasp programmer, you can use something like this:

+    avrdude -p attiny841 -c usbasp -U flash:w:bootloader-v3-interfaceboard-1.4-old-adelco-display.hex

 STM32 support
 -------------
 This currently supports the STM32G030, but should not be too hard to